haihala/mandarin/rules/terms.md

 Keywords and targeting abilities have the following keyword syntax:

 T is a text string such as a card type.
 N is a number such as an amount of something.
 L is a limiter, for example in "Target human creature", the 'human creature' bit is the limiter.
 S is a selector, for example "Destroy target human creature", "target human creature" is the target, where "human creature" is the limiter of the target and "target" is the method.
 Z is a zone for example the graveyard.
 M is an amount of mana.
 X doesnt specify kind and is a tool to link abilities so that they share a value.

+S can be further specified with:

+* <numbers> to specify how many.
+Number is always a prefix.
+Suffix numbers are there to separate similar targets.
+* c for creature
+* p for permanent
+* m for momentary
+* a for attachment

+If type is not specified, card is assumed.
+If amount isn't specified it is assumed that any amount works.

 ## Play order